Credential Dumping

 PowerShell Empire Exploitation

 In case, the attacker decided to compromise the target machine through the PowerShell Empire and has an agent active, then they can perform a downgrade attack directly from PowerShell Empire.
-Inside the Credentials, the PowerShell Empire has a module by the name of invoke_internal_monologue that essentially performs the same attacker as the executable that was discussed earlier.
+Inside the Credentials, the PowerShell Empire has a module called invoke_internal_monologue that essentially performs the same attack as the executable discussed earlier.
 This method doesn’t involve transferring an executable and running it on the target machine is much stealthier.

 Decryption of Hash

-In both variants of attacks that were performed earlier.
-The hash for the raj user was found to be the same and now there are two ways in which this has can be used.
+In both variants of the attacks performed earlier, we found that the hash for the raj user was the same.
+Now, there are two ways in which this hash can be used.
 Firstly, the attacker can directly use the hash to log in by performing a Pass the Hash.
 But if the attacker wants, they can crack the hash using John the Ripper.
 Store the extracted hash of the raj user in a file on the Desktop of our Kali Linux and named its hash.
 Then using John the Ripper with describing the format to be NetNTLM as demonstrated below.
 It can be observed that the hash can be cracked.
 The hash was found to be the password “123”.

 john --format=netntlm hash --show